Instrumental Variable Quantile Regression with Misclassification: Instrumental variable quantile regression model with misclassification

-\begin{assumption} (i) $q(d^\ast,\cdot)$ is strictly increasing and left-continuous. (ii) $P(U_{d^\ast}\leq \tau\mid Z)=\tau$ for each $d^\ast=0,1$. (iii) $P(U_0\leq\tau\mid D^\ast,Z)=P(U_1\leq\tau\mid D^\ast,Z)$. \end{assumption} I will maintain Assumption \ref{CHassumption} throughout this paper.
-The first condition (i) requires that the outcome variable $Y$ is continuously distributed over the real line.
-The second condition (ii) is the exogeneity of the instrumental variable $Z$.
-In this paper I focus on the local exclusion restriction at $\tau$, which suffices to derive the testable implication, Eq. (\ref{originalTestableImpe}), in \cite{chernozhukov/hansen:2005} for the structural quantile function at $\tau$.
-The local restriction is a weaker condition than the full independence between $Z$ and $U_{d^\ast}$ \citep{chesher:2003}.
-The last condition (iii) is the rank similarity condition, in which the two unobserved heterogeneity terms $U_0$ and $U_1$ have the same distribution given the endogenous treatment assignment.
-The rank similarity condition is a restriction on the unobserved heterogeneity in the outcome equation and has been used for investigating the heterogenous treatment effects \citep[e.g.,][]{doksum:1974,heckman/smith/clements:1997,chernozhukov/hansen:2004}.
+Assumption \ref{CHassumption1} requires that the outcome variable $Y$ is continuously distributed.
+Assumption \ref{CHassumption2} (i) is the exogeneity of the instrumental variable $Z$.
+This assumption allows for the endogeneity of the treatment variable $D^\ast$.
+Assumption \ref{CHassumption2} (ii) is the rank similarity condition on $U_{d^\ast}\leq\tau$.
+It is a relaxation of the rank invariance condition, $U_0=U_1$, that an individual's rank, $U_{d^\ast}$, is the same regardless of whether the individual is treated or controlled.
+The rank similarity condition allows the two unobserved heterogeneity terms, $U_1$ and $U_0$, to be different, though it still requires them to have the same distribution given the endogenous treatment assignment and the instrumental variable.
+It enables the $\tau$-th quantile of the counterfactual outcome variable, $q(d^\ast,\tau)$, to be compared between the control group ($d^\ast=0$) and the treatment group ($d^\ast=1$).
+The rank similarity condition is a restriction on the unobserved heterogeneity in the outcome variable equation and has been widely used for investigating heterogenous treatment effects \citep[e.g.,][]{doksum:1974,heckman/smith/clements:1997,chernozhukov/hansen:2004}.